Bujoreni, Vâlcea

 Bujoreni is a commune located in Vâlcea County, Oltenia, Romania, just to the north of Râmnicu Vâlcea, the seat of Vâlcea County.
-It is composed of seven villages: Bogdănești, Bujoreni, Gura Văii, Lunca, Malu Alb, Malu Vârtop and Olteni (the commune centre).
+It is composed of seven villages: Bogdănești, Bujoreni, Gura Văii, Lunca, Malu Alb, Malu Vârtop, and Olteni (the commune centre).

 Agriculture is the main income source.
 There are special traditions which have been well preserved.

 Geography

-Bujoreni stretches along the European Route E81 (DN 7) (Bucharest - Râmnicu Vâlcea - Sibiu), on the right bank of the River Olt.
+Bujoreni stretches along the European Route E81 (DN7) (Bucharest–Râmnicu Vâlcea–Sibiu), on the right bank of the River Olt.